sreelakshmig009/Intern-Work/int-py-9/python_text_to_speech/python_text_to_speech.md

     import pyttsx3
     engine = pyttsx3.init('sapi5')

+## Why use python text to speech and difference with others
+- Text-to-speech(TTS) technology reads aloud digital text.
+It can take words on computers, smartphones, tablets and convert them into audio.
+- All kinds of text files can be read aloud, including Word, pages document, online web pages can be read aloud.

+## Why pyttsx?
+It works offline, unlike other text-to-speech libraries.
+Rather than saving the text as audio file, pyttsx actually speaks it there.
+This makes it more reliable to use for voice-based projects.
 ### What is sapi5?
 - Microsoft developed speech API.
 - Helps in synthesis and recognition of voice.